nanorocks/react-native-solid-datepicker/solid-datepicker/README.md

 # react-native-solid-datepicker

-An customisable date-picker for react-native with Android and IOS support
+An customizable date-picker for react-native with Android and IOS support

 ## Installation